ALLesley/Voice-activated-fan-with-timer/README.md

 DHT sensor library by Adafruit

 # My contributions:
 I created the original fan circuit and arduino code for the fan.
 I contributed to integrating the button circuit and code with my fan stuff.
+I helped with figuring out how the python code communicates with the arduino code.
+Integrated the temperature code with the button and fan code.